Andres Martin (tennis)

 Andres Martin (Andrés Martín; born July 7, 2001) is an American tennis player.
-He has a career-high ATP singles ranking of world No. 264 achieved on 17 November 2025 and a high doubles ranking of world No. 315 achieved on 21 July 2025.
+He has a career-high ATP singles ranking of world No. 250 achieved and a high doubles ranking of No. 279 both achieved in March 2026.

 Personal life

 His mother Andrea and father Rafael moved to Flowery Branch, Georgia in 2001 having previously lived in Atlanta, Georgia.
 He has a younger sister named Eva.

 College career

-He turned down offers from Stanford, Dartmouth and the University of Columbia, amongst others, to become a student at Georgia Tech where he is an engineering major.
+He turned down offers from Stanford, Dartmouth and Columbia University, amongst others, to become a student at Georgia Tech where he studied for an engineering major.

 Professional career

-2021: ATP Tour doubles debut
+2021: ATP doubles debut

 He made his ATP tour debut as a wildcard at the 2021 Atlanta Open, playing doubles alongside Keshav Chopra.

-2022-24: ATP Tour singles debut
+2022-24: ATP singles debut

 He made his ATP Tour singles debut at the 2022 Atlanta Open as a wildcard and in the first round defeated Thanasi Kokkinakis for his first ATP win.

 He also received a wildcard for the main draw of the 2023 Atlanta Open and of the 2024 Atlanta Open.
 Ranked at a career-high ranking of No. 470, he also entered the qualifying competition at the 2024 Winston-Salem Open as an alternate.
 Alongside Keshav Chopra he reached the men’s doubles final at the M25 Southaven tournament in the United States in August 2024, losing against the pairing of Michael Zheng and Lui Maxted in straight sets in the final.